galterdatalab/foundations-genomebrowsers/Tools.md

 # Uploading Your Own Data
 Both sites allow you to upload your own experimental data.
 There isn't time to demonstrate this for this session, but we have included [instructions on how to prepare data for upload to UCSC using Globus and Quest](https://github.com/galterdatalab/foundations-genomebrowsers/blob/main/UCSC_Genome_Browser_weblink_instructions.pdf).
-Those instructions, created by NUIT Research Computing and Data Services, are available in this repository.
-These instructions can be modified to work for Ensembl, too.
+Those instructions, created by Ritika Giri of NUIT Research Computing and Data Services, are available in this repository.
+These instructions can be modified to work for Ensembl.

 Uploading data can be done in the **My Data** menu in UCSC, and the **Custom Tracks** menu in the browser view of Ensembl.